-The Court will schedule a preliminary pretrial conference to occur within 60 days of the date when all counsel are identified.
-Generally, this conference will be conducted by telephone, unless otherwise noted in the pretrial notice.
+The Court will schedule a preliminary pretrial conference to occur within 30 days of the date when all counsel are identified.
+Generally, this conference will be conducted in person, unless otherwise noted in the pretrial notice.
 The conference will deal with the following matters, wherever applicable:

 - 1. What are the essential facts and legal claims at issue from each party's perspective? - 2.
 What will discovery involve and how much time will it require?
+Are there any anticipated e-discovery problems?
+Have the parties discussed search terms or the use of predictive coding?